Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Data

 We cross-match the LSDR10 and PS1DR2 photometric catalogs with the spectroscopic catalog described previously, using TOPCAT with a $1^{\prime\prime}$ matching radius.
-This yields $\sim$4.0 million and $\sim$6.8 million matched training sources for LSDR10 and PS1DR2, respectively.
-Within these matched samples, the contributions from SDSS DR19 and DESI DR1 are $\sim$0.8 million and $\sim$2.6 million for LSDR10, and $\sim$1.8 million and $\sim$5.4 million for PS1DR2.
+Cross-matching the full spectroscopic sample with the primary six-band LSDR10 subset and with PS1DR2 yields 3,963,602 and 6,756,659 matched sources, respectively.
 The spectroscopic galaxy sample has been expanded by about three times in the era of DESI.

+We additionally construct a PS1DR2 + unWISE sample by augmenting the PS1DR2 photometry with mid-infrared W1 and W2 bands from the unWISE catalog \citep{schlafly2019}.
+We cross-match the PS1DR2 sample with unWISE using TOPCAT within a $1^{\prime\prime}$ matching radius, requiring \texttt{flags\_unwise} $= 0$ and \texttt{flags\_info} $= 0$ in both W1 and W2 bands to exclude sources affected by bright star artifacts or other contamination, and further requiring valid magnitude measurements with positive flux errors.
+After applying these criteria, we obtain $\sim$4.2 million training sources, $\sim$520,000 validation sources, and $\sim$520,000 test sources.
+The input features for this configuration are expanded from 30 to 34, adding W1 and W2 magnitudes and their errors.